From Intent to Keys: What Dubai Buyers Should Know About Booking, Oqood & Handover

 9. What is the difference between a title deed and Oqood in Dubai?

 Oqood is a provisional ownership certificate for off-plan properties.
 The title deed is the final legal ownership document issued upon project completion and full payment.
 Oqood transitions into a title deed via DLD once registered.
+For more details, see our guide on ownership structures and property rights.

 10. Can foreigners buy property in Dubai with a mortgage?